 What is the legal age for gambling?

 You must be 21 or over to drink or gamble.
-Those under 21 can walk through the casino, but they cannot stand around the gaming areas.
+Those under 21 can walk through the casino, but they cannot stand around the gaming areas, even if they accompanied by an adult.

 Can I go into a casino if I’m not staying there?